MJOLNIRPackage/MJOLNIR/docs/Tutorials/Instrument/XMLLoad.rst

    :language: xml
    :linenos:

 One starts with the instrument and gives some informations.
 Next level is the wedge where position and concept is provided.
-For each wedge, one specifies the analysers with their positions,  direction of surface, dspacing, mosaicity, width and height, and afterwards the detectors.
-These are specified with position, direction along wich the tube extends, number of pixels, length and diameter of tube, how the pixels are split into segments (only applicable if concept "ManyToMany" is used).
+For each wedge, one specifies the analysers with their positions,  direction of surface, d-spacing, mosaicity, width and height, and afterwards the detectors.
+These are specified with position, direction along which the tube extends, number of pixels, length and diameter of tube, how the pixels are split into segments (only applicable if concept "ManyToMany" is used).

 .. code-block:: python
    :linenos: